foldright/inspectable-wrappers/README.md

 ## 🌰 Integration Demo

-Integrate an existed executor wrapper without modification.
+Integrate an existed wrapper instance to type `Wrapper` without modifying it.

-### the demo existed wrapper cannot be modified
+### the demo existed wrapper which cannot be modified

 ```java
 public class ExistedExecutorWrapper implements Executor {